Telehealth: Teletrauma care

-Telemedicine can be utilized to improve the efficiency and effectiveness of the delivery of care in a trauma environment.
+Telemedicine can be utilized to improve the efficiency and effectiveness of care delivery in a trauma environment.
 Examples include:

-Telemedicine for trauma triage: using telemedicine, trauma specialists can interact with personnel on the scene of a mass casualty or disaster situation, via the internet using mobile devices, to determine the severity of injuries.
+Telemedicine for trauma triage: using telemedicine, trauma specialists can interact with personnel on the scene of a mass casualty or disaster situation via the internet using mobile devices to determine the severity of injuries.
 They can provide clinical assessments and determine whether those injured must be evacuated for necessary care.
 Remote trauma specialists can provide the same quality of clinical assessment and plan of care as a trauma specialist located physically with the patient.

 Telemedicine for intensive care unit (ICU) rounds: Telemedicine is also being used in some trauma ICUs to reduce the spread of infections.
-Rounds are usually conducted at hospitals across the country by a team of approximately ten or more people to include attending physicians, fellows, residents and other clinicians.
-This group usually moves from bed to bed in a unit discussing each patient.
-This aids in the transition of care for patients from the night shift to the morning shift, but also serves as an educational experience for new residents to the team.
+Rounds are usually conducted at hospitals across the country by a team of approximately ten or more people including attending physicians, fellows, residents, and other clinicians.
+This group usually moves from bed to bed in a unit, discussing each patient.
+This aids in the transition of care for patients from the night shift to the morning shift but also serves as an educational experience for new residents to the team.
 A new approach features the team conducting rounds from a conference room using a video-conferencing system.
 The trauma attending, residents, fellows, nurses, nurse practitioners, and pharmacists are able to watch a live video stream from the patient's bedside.
 They can see the vital signs on the monitor, view the settings on the respiratory ventilator, and/or view the patient's wounds.
-Video-conferencing allows the remote viewers two-way communication with clinicians at the bedside.
+Video-conferencing allows remote viewers to conduct two-way communication with clinicians at the bedside.

 Telemedicine for trauma education: some trauma centers are delivering trauma education lectures to hospitals and health care providers worldwide using video conferencing technology.
-Each lecture provides fundamental principles, firsthand knowledge and evidenced-based methods for critical analysis of established clinical practice standards, and comparisons to newer advanced alternatives.
+Each lecture provides fundamental principles, first-hand knowledge, and evidenced-based methods for critical analysis of established clinical practice standards, and comparisons to newer advanced alternatives.
 The various sites collaborate and share their perspective based on location, available staff, and available resources.

 Telemedicine in the trauma operating room: trauma surgeons are able to observe and consult on cases from a remote location using video conferencing.
 This capability allows the attending to view the residents in real time.
-The remote surgeon has the capability to control the camera (pan, tilt and zoom) to get the best angle of the procedure while at the same time providing expertise in order to provide the best possible care to the patient.
+The remote surgeon has the capability to control the camera (pan, tilt, and zoom) to get the best angle of the procedure while at the same time providing expertise in order to provide the best possible care to the patient.

 Telecardiology

 ECGs, or electrocardiographs, can be transmitted using telephone and wireless.
-Willem Einthoven, the inventor of the ECG, actually did tests with transmission of ECG via telephone lines.
+Willem Einthoven, the inventor of the ECG, actually did tests with the transmission of ECG via telephone lines.
 This was because the hospital did not allow him to move patients outside the hospital to his laboratory for testing of his new device.
-In 1906 Einthoven came up with a way to transmit the data from the hospital directly to his lab.
+In 1906, Einthoven came up with a way to transmit the data from the hospital directly to his lab.